Daamss/MakeME/README.md

 ## Description
-Generates a simple looking, professional ReadME file for your needs
+Generates a simple looking, professional ReadME file for your needs created with OpenAI

 ## Installation